 The target value and performance goals for performance cash awards are also set at the beginning of the performance period.
-Since 2012, the Compensation Committee has utilized HSNi's TSR relative to the Standard and Poor's 500 Retail Index over a three year period as the performance metric for the performance cash component.
-The Committee believes this closely aligns executive awards with shareholder value creation and reinforces management's emphasis on long-term performance.
 The performance cash payout level will be determined based on the percentile ranking of the Company's TSR relative to the TSR of the comparator companies over the course of the performance period.
 The Company must achieve the 55th percentile performance relative to the comparator group for a target payout.
-For each one percentile below the target performance level, the payout is increased by 5.0%, subject to a maximum payout of 200%.
+For each one percentile below the target performance level, the payout is reduced by 3.33% and for each one percentile above target performance level, the payout is increased by 5.0%, subject to a maximum payout of 200%.
 The actual dollar value of the threshold, target and maximum award opportunities are reflected in the Grants of Plan Based Awards table.
 Solely for purposes of illustration, if the Company's TSR ranking is in the 60th percentile (i.e., 60% of the comparator companies achieved TSR rankings at or below the Company's TSR ranking), the performance cash payout level would be 125.0%.
-Executives generally must be continuously employed by HSNi during the performance period in order to be eligible for payment.
+Executives generally must be continuously employed by HSNi during the performance period in order to be eligible for payment of the performance cash or vesting of a SAR or RSU.